 A more challenging part of visiting Morocco can be the fact that you have to negotiate the price of everything.
 There is a way of going about this and I will be writing about this in the future, however, there is plenty of things to buy in Morocco.
 This is daunting for a lot of people and it can be hard to shake the impression that’s you’re getting ripped off… However, it is very much part of the experience and it can be fun!
 Of course, some prices are set, usually in shops outside of the medina.

 There is no figurative representation of humans in Islam and Moroccans can be quite camera shy.
 It can be difficult to get people to pose for you and you may upset people if you “steal” photos.
 This is also to do with the fact that tourists will photograph anything and anybody without permission.
 It is best to ask, as not everyone minds you taking their photo.
 If you are looking to do some street photography, I would recommend working out a “secret spot”, such as a car or a cafe terrace.

 Driving is Easier than it Used to Be

-I have many memories of uncomfortable trips in cars with no air-conditioning and pot-holed roads… And I have left driving to others on my previous trips.
+I have many memories of travelling around Morocco in uncomfortable trips in cars with no air-conditioning and pot-holed roads… And I have left driving to others on my previous trips.
 However, this time, I took a road trip and did most of the driving.
 I was pleasantly surprised by the state of the roads.
 You still have many roads in bad condition but the building of infrastructure in Morocco has brought some new roads everywhere and some of them are really beautiful.

 I would describe driving as fairly competitive but certainly not as crazy as it was before.
 Road rules are enforced and better understood by people these days.
 Vehicles are in better condition and on some thoroughfares, animal-drawn carriages have been banned as a security measure.
 Read about my driving experience in Morocco here.